Formula 4 United States Championship

 Norbert Michelisz has taken over the World TCR series lead after a race win bookended by two for Yvan Muller at China’s Ningbo International Circuit.

-Michelisz took fourth in the opener and prevailed in dramatic circumstances in Race 2, shunting Andy Priaulx (Lync & Co) when the then-leader picked up a puncture before being allowed into top spot by Hyundai N Squadra Corse team-mate Gabriele Tarquini.
+Michelisz took fourth in the opener and prevailed in dramatic circumstances in Race 2, shunting Andy Priaulx (Lynk & Co) when the then-leader picked up a puncture before being allowed into top spot by Hyundai N Squadra Corse team-mate Gabriele Tarquini.

 Pre-event series leader Esteban Guerrieri (Honda) ended up in the barriers as a result of a Lap 1 incident and neither he nor Michelisz finished the final race due to separate opening lap crashes.